-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Beautiful Tragedy by Helle Gade, Boris Bacic, Victoria Larque

 Published by Butterdragons Publishing on 10/26/2021

 Genres: Fiction / Romance / Collections & Anthologies

 Get ready to lose yourself in this collection of tragic stories from our authors that will fill your heart and tear it out at the same time.
 Sometimes a happy ending is not possible despite our best hopes, and things end in a way we never anticipated.
 Prepare to have your heart strings pulled and your resolve tested as these heart-breaking stories of love and tragedy leave you spinning.